General

 Object Relationships

-Comprehending the relationships of objects in terms of association, inheritance, aggregation and composition
+Comprehending the relationships of objects in terms of association, inheritance, realization, aggregation and composition

 • #theory